 (And I’m not joking, because some days I’m fantasizing about a big yellow school bus.)

-Patience is the ability to slowly respond, with intention, when in the presence of challenging behaviors.
+Managing patience is the ability to slowly respond, with intention, when in the presence of challenging behaviors.

 Here’s what I’ve learned about practicing patience: